 The festive season is officially here, the time that many families spend together, enjoy a traditional Christmas dinner and celebrate the time of year in their own special way.
-Around the UK many home owners have been busy putting up decorations including outside Christmas lights over the last few weeks but what effect does it have on us and the environment?
+Around the UK many home owners have been busy putting up decorations including outside Christmas lights, Lumens Effect, over the last few weeks but what effect does it have on us and the environment?

 the festive period will consume 207 kWh, the equivalent of 22.8 days of the average British household’s electricity consumption